-The alternate (“B” take), of “Cry, Baby, Cry” was mistakenly issued instead of the “A” take when Decca released its two-LP set “Collector’s Items” in 1973: http://thejudyroom.com/decca/collectors.html
+The alternate (“B” take), of “Cry, Baby, Cry” was mistakenly issued instead of the “A” take when Decca released its two-LP set “Collector’s Items” in 1973.

-The “A” take did not make its CD debut until the fantastic 2011 JSP Records 4-CD release “Smilin’ Through – The Singles Collection – 1936-1947”:
+The “A” take did not make its CD debut until the fantastic 2011 JSP Records 4-CD release “Smilin’ Through – The Singles Collection – 1936-1947.”

 April 25, 1949: Recording session at MGM for Annie Get Your Gun.
 Judy pre-recorded “I’m An Indian, Too.”
 She arrived at 1:15 p.m. and finished the song in fifty-five minutes, dismissed at 2:10 p.m.

-The pre-recording stayed in the MGM vaults (aside from some poor-sounding bootleg LPs in the 1960s and 70s) until it premiered on the 1994 CD soundtrack to “That’s Entertainment!
-III” in which it was a featured segment.
+The pre-recording stayed in the MGM vaults (aside from some poor-sounding bootleg LPs in the 1960s and 70s) until it premiered on the 1994 CD soundtrack to That’s Entertainment!
+III in which it was a featured segment.

 April 25, 1951: Judy’s colossal success at the London Palladium in 1951 followed by even greater success at New York’s Palace Theatre in 1951/52 prompted Hollywood to consider her for several film roles that never materialized, listed below.
 The on-screen teaming of Judy with Bing Crosby has always been one of the major “missed opportunities” of Judy’s career.
 She and Bing were magic together on the Decca Records singles they recorded and the many wonderful radio appearances.
 Below is a listing of some of the projects Judy was allegedly considered for during this time.
-More details about all of the film projects that Judy was considered can be found at The Judy Room’s “Films That Got Away” pages.
+More details about all of the film projects that Judy was considered can be found on The Judy Room’s “Films That Got Away” page.

 April 25, 1963, & April 25, 1965: Two reviews of then-recent Judy Garland compilation LPs from MGM Records.
 Every few years the label released new compilations of songs from Judy’s films that were originally released by MGM Records in the late 40s and 1950.

 First up is this review of the UK version of the 1962 release, “The Judy Garland Story Vol 2 – The Hollywood Years!“, which is the first time the label released some of Judy’s pre-soundtrack album performances taken directly from the film soundtracks.
 Included was the premier release of Judy’s prerecording of “You Can’t Get A Man With A Gun” from Annie Get Your Gun (1950) recorded in 1949.
 Another outtake was included with no explanation that it was an outtake, “Bei Mir Bist Du Schoen,” cut from 1938’s Love Finds Andy Hardy.
 As the reviewer notes: Judy Garland’s version – a winner – of You Can’t Get a Man With a Gun is released for the first time in a new volume of The Judy Garland Story.
 The song is one of several Judy recorded in 1950 when she was cast in the leading role in Annie Get Your Gun.
 Unfortunately, Judy could not complete the film.
-This was the only official release of any of Judy’s “Annie” recordings until Rhino Records released
+This was the only official release of any of Judy’s “Annie” recordings until Rhino Records released them in the 1990s.

 In 1965 MGM Records released another Garland compilation on their “Metro” label, simply titled “Judy Garland.”
 This time the LP was in “stereo.”
 The recordings used were all in mono but the label “electronically enhanced” them to create a stereo sound on a stereo LP made for stereo styluses.
 The effect sounded more like they increased the bass in one channel and the treble in another, adding some echo to balance it out.
 Over the years the label released these stereo enhanced recordings as well as the mono versions.

-Check out The Judy Garland Discography’s “Soundtracks” pages for information about all of these MGM Records compilations as well as all of the various releases of Judy Garland soundtracks over the years.
+Check out The Judy Garland Discography’s “Soundtracks” pages for information about all of these MGM Records compilations, as well as all of the various releases of Judy Garland, soundtracks over the years.